-Students should provide their adjunct section professor with their Verification of Student Accommodation letter.
+Students should provide their adjunct section professor (GLI) or course instructor (all other programs) with their Verification of Student Accommodation letter.
 Reasonable accommodation for students with learning disabilities may result in some curricular modifications that do not substantially alter course content or involve waiving requirements essential to the graduate program.